-The Massachusetts Cultural Council will authorize the fabrication of the signs.
+The Mass Cultural Council will authorize the fabrication of the signs.
 The signs will be delivered to the applicant.
 The municipality is responsible for payment directly to the sign vendor.

 Signage Design – Other Uses

-The signage design may be used for other purposes, such as cards, T-shirts, promotional materials, logos, hats, etc. MCC must be informed of the intended use.
+The signage design may be used for other purposes, such as cards, T-shirts, promotional materials, logos, hats, etc. Mass Cultural Council must be informed of the intended use.